There comes a time when almost everyone could use a little more cash in their pocket.

 No, not that way!

-I mean, sell your plasma or even your hair.
+Instead, sell your plasma or even your hair.
 Either can be legally sold for money.
-Unfortunately, the government frowns upon you selling your kidney — something about ethics, I hear.
-A kidney might be enough for you to pay for at least a semester of college for your kid, but the government does have a point.
-And it’s illegal.
+Unfortunately, the government frowns on you selling a kidney — something about ethics, I hear.
+(In fact, it’s illegal.)

-Plasma will garner you only pocket change – maybe $15 to $40 – while there are big bucks to be made with the right hair.
-Just check out the asking prices on BuyandSellHair.com.
+Plasma will garner you pocket change – maybe $15 to $40 – while there are big bucks to be made with the right hair.

 2. Participate in a clinical trial